zwave-js/zwave-js-ui/docs/usage/network_graph.md

 # Network graph

-Network graph allows you to visualize your Zwave mesh network and check connectivity issues between nodes and the controller.
+The network graph allows you to visualize your Z-Wave mesh network and check connectivity issues between nodes and the controller.

+> [!NOTE] In some networks, the neighbor information used to draw this graph can be wrong and nodes may appear to be not connected, even if they are.
+Refer to the route information (see below) to know how commands are actually routed.

 ## Nodes Healthcheck